Each year, cold and flu season descends upon us like a hurricane, flattening anyone who gets caught in its path.

 So, to make sure we’re taking proper care of ourselves, we spoke with Dr. Kate Moran, emergency medicine physician for USACS Colorado West, to get an actual doctor’s advice on how to get rid of a cold, what to do when you’re sick, what medicines to take, and the answers to other random questions we’ve all wondered about (but were too afraid to ask for fear of looking foolish).
 I feel no shame when asking questions of medical professions, and I definitely felt no shame speaking with Dr. Moran since (full disclosure) we have been friends since kindergarten.

-This is pretty basic, but what’s the difference between a cold and the flu?
+The Manual: This is pretty basic, but what’s the difference between a cold and the flu?

 Colds usually are limited to cough, congestion, fevers, sore throat, and upper respiratory symptoms.

-What are your recommendations for the best over-the-counter cold medication?
+TM: What are your recommendations for the best over-the-counter cold medication?

-It all depends on symptoms!
+KM: It all depends on symptoms!
 For:

-Congestion – guaifenesin (Mucinex), pseudoephedrine (Sudafed — in most states this is behind the counter and requires a valid ID to purchase), and oxymetazolone (afrin nasal spray).
+- Congestion: Guaifenesin (Mucinex), pseudoephedrine (Sudafed — in most states this is behind the counter and requires a valid ID to purchase), and oxymetazolone (afrin nasal spray).

-Cough – dextromethorphan, cough drops (careful, too many sugar free cough drops can cause gastro-intestinal upset), natural honey (studies have shown two teaspoons have been effective at reducing cough), and agave nectar too, but I personally think that tastes gross.
+- Cough: Dextromethorphan, cough drops (careful, too many sugar-free cough drops can cause gastrointestinal upset), natural honey (studies have shown two teaspoons have been effective at reducing cough), and agave nectar too, but I personally think that tastes gross.

-Body aches – acetaminophen, ibuprofen, and aspirin.
+- Body aches: Acetaminophen, ibuprofen, and aspirin.

 Consider both a “daytime” and “nighttime” combination, as some of the decongestants can either make you drowsy or keep you awake.